Preparing to Implement Personalized Search

 Maintaining Monetate ID Values

-A product catalog dataset that you select for use with one or both Personalized Search features must not only adhere to Monetate's product catalog dataset specification, but also comply with requirements for specific attributes and their values that are in addition to the requirements established in Monetate's specification.
+The product catalog dataset that you select for use with Personalized Search features must not only adhere to Monetate's product catalog dataset specification, but also comply with requirements for specific attributes and their values that are in addition to the requirements established in Monetate's specification.
 The following table contains those additional requirements.

 Attribute Description